snawazz/QR-Generator/README.md

 # QR-Generator
-It generates QR code of links and UPI ID's
+It generates QR code of URL and UPI ID's